gabrieldumitru/gabrieldumitru/README.md

 **`Code Dreamer (Engineer/Software Developer/☕ Lover)`**

-I'm a solving-unexisting-problems-I-created-myself-engineer, building my digital version world one step at a time.
+I'm a solving-unexisting-problems-I-created-myself-engineer, building my digital version of the world one step at a time.
 I am currently 'investing' my time pursuing a masters degree in systems engineering and working on my disertation.

 **` Github suggested ideas to get me started `**
 - 🔭 I’m currently working on ... surviving